anmsajedulalam/Extracting-faces-from-cc-footage-using-Multi-Task-Cascaded-Convolutional-Neural-Networks-and-OpenCV/README.md

 ### Steps:

 1. Intall OpenCV.
-For intalling OpenCV, use `pip install opencv-python`
+For intalling OpenCV, use `pip install opencv-python`.
 2. Install MTCNN.
-For installing MTCNN, use `pip install mtcnn`
+For installing MTCNN, use `pip install mtcnn`.
-3. Replace the "video.mp4" file with your desired video.
+3. Replace the `video.mp4` file with your desired video.
 Keep the video file name just as it is.
-4. Now run the python script "video.py".
+4. Now run the python script `video.py`.
 5. It will pop up a processing named window for capturing the faces.
-6. The faces will be saved as JPG files in the folder named "Extracted Faces".
+6. The faces will be saved as JPG files in the folder named `Extracted Faces`.

 ## Source of the video in this project: